 Chop wood, carry water.
 That’s it.
 That’s everything you should do to become successful.

 For some, chopping wood carrying water will mean writing 500 words per day.
 For others, it will mean making 50 cold calls.
 For third, it will mean getting at 5 AM and running 20 miles.
-It really depends on what you’re trying to achieve.
-On who you want to become.
+It really depends what you’re trying to achieve.
+Who you want to become.

 Is it sexy to chop wood, carry water every single day?